isotope/migration/README.md

 	./vendor/bin/phpunit

-## Adding new tests

-There is one sql file in `tests/fixtures` which defines how the initial state of the database should look before each test is executed.
-This file is called `initial.sql` If you want to adjust the initial state you will have to adjust that file.
-The easiest way to do this is to use `mysqldump`.
-For the sake of your nerves there's a helper script.
-Simply run

-	./tests/dump_iso_tables [database] [username] [password] ./tests/fixtures/initial.sql

 ### Scenarios

 The tests work with scenarios whereas a scenario stands for a certain configuration.
 The following happens for every scenario:

-1. Database is reset to the initial state (`initial.sql`)
+1. Database is reset to the initial state. (`initial.sql`)
 * The Scenario sets up its configuration
 * The configuration is executed on the database
-* The result is compared to a fixture with the same name (e.g. (`scenario1.xml`))
+* The result is compared to a fixture (`expected.xml`)

-### Result fixtures

-To compare the database to a desired state you need to add result fixtures.
+## Adding new tests

-E.g. `Scenario1Test` is executed and afterwards compared to the file `scenario1.xml` which must contain the correct/expected result of the test.
+For every scenario there is a directory within `tests/fixtures` which must contain two xml files that define the initial and expected state of the database.
-To create such an xml file the easiest way is to bring the database to the desired state and then run the command line script that is shipped within the `tests`
-directory:
+To make it easier for you, there's a helper script.
+Simply run either

+	./tests/dump_iso_tables --initial [database] [username] [password] [scenario_name]

+for the initial or

-	./tests/dump_iso_tables_xml [database] [username] [password] ./tests/fixtures/scenario1.xml
+	./tests/dump_iso_tables --expected [database] [username] [password] [scenario_name]

+for the expected file.

+Assuming you named your scenario "42", you should thus end up having the following
+structure:

+* fixtures
+    * scenario42
+        * initial.sql
+        * expected.xml
+* src
+    * Scenario
+        * Scenario42Test.php